| Title: | Integrated Retrieval and Analysis of 'PubMed', 'NIH', and 'NLM' Literature Data |

 if (interactive()) { # Convert a single PMID to PMC ID result <- pmid_to_pmc("12345678") # Convert multiple PMIDs pmids <- c("12345678", "23456789", "34567890") result <- pmid_to_pmc(pmids, batch_size = 10, sleep = 1) }if (interactive()) { # Convert a single PMID to PMC ID result <- pmid_to_pmc("12345678") # Convert multiple PMIDs pmids <- c("12345678", "23456789", "34567890") result <- pmid_to_pmc(pmids, batch_size = 10, sleep = 1) }

-Counts pairs of biomedical entities that co-occur within the same sentence
+Counts pairs of biomedical entities that co-occur in the same sentence

 window |